Component parts and Assembly

 One point that should be born in mind by all owners with MAFS problems, generally owners will complain of the car being sluggish and having no pulling/acceleration power.

-This is invariably caused by the lean mixture which is being provided to the engine controlled by the MAFS /ECU .
+This is invariably caused by the lean/weak mixture which is being provided to the engine controlled by the MAFS/ECU.

-There have been a couple of instances of which I'm aware where the owners have noticed an increase in fuel consumption after having had the MAFS repaired, this will however be accompanied by increased performance in the engine and it's running should be back to the condition when the car was New.
+There have been a couple of instances of which I'm aware where the owners have noticed an increase in fuel consumption after having had the MAFS repaired, this will however be accompanied by increased performance in the engine and it is running condition should be back to the same standard when new.

 2. When the engine is warm, get a third party to cup a white cloth over the tail pipe of the exhaust for a minute or so, increase and decrease the revs over that period, apart from a few black smuts the exhaust gases should be free of soot.